yassineghed/Aqua-Sentinel-IEEE-ISIMM-SB/marineguard_app/README.md

 # Mediterranean Marine Species Monitoring System

-MarineGuard is a application designed to monitor and identify Mediterranean fish species using AI-powered analysis of BRUV (Baited Remote Underwater Video) camera footage. <br> This platform specifically focuses on the coastal waters around Monastir and the Kuriat Islands Marine Protected Area. real-time alerts, identification tools, and valuable data insights.
+MarineGuard is a application designed to monitor and identify Mediterranean fish species using AI-powered analysis of BRUV (Baited Remote Underwater Video) camera footage. <br> This platform specifically focuses on the coastal waters, Islands and Marine Protected Area providing real-time alerts, identification tools, and valuable data insights.

 ## Features